dimitarg/dimitarg.github.io/_posts/2019-09-22-about-my-job-part-2.md

 ![alt text](../assets/images/about-my-job/sum.jpg "program that sums numbers")

 That's right!
 There is nothing to refine.
 In this case, our simple initial model reflects reality accurately.
 That's the case because

-- You don't need to contact anybody on the internet to sum numbers, your computer (or phone) is perfectly capable of doing that on its own
+- You don't need to contact anything on the internet to sum numbers, your computer (or phone) is perfectly capable of doing that on its own
 - There's no way the program can fail at all, save for your device running out of electrical power, or something catastrophical happening such as radiation eradicating all electronic devices
 - Summing numbers does not depend on space, time, or the current American president.
-3 + 4 is 7 today, was 7 at the time before Euclid was born, and will remain 7 after planet Earth disappears.
-For all you care, you can safely remember (cache) that 3 + 4 is 7, and never ever have to calculate it again
+3 + 4 is 7 today, was, and will be, forevermore.
+For all you care, you can safely remember (cache) that 3 + 4 is 7, and never need to calculate it again

 *One note: since summing numbers is a very simple thing, you might be tempted to think that programs that do not have barbed wire in their pictures are not very interesting.
 This is not the case - there are plenty of very useful programs that match the simple picture.
 It's just the variety of life - some programs have all sorts of barbed wire, clocks and bells, and others do not have any at all.*

 # Dishonesty leads to divorce

-We took quite the detour here, so let's get back to the question at hand - how did programming get divorced with the fine lady that is Mathematics?
-The answer is dishonesty!
+We took quite the detour to discuss what programs are.
+Let's get back to the question at hand - how did programming get divorced from the fine lady that is Mathematics?
+The answer is: dishonesty!

 Most programmers, by default, when thinking about programs, and building programs, will use the simple picture to try to describe the programs that have barbed wire and bells and clocks!
 They will pretend that Model 2 is Model 1, because thinking in terms of the simpler model is, well, simpler.
 Here is a picture of a programmer doing that: